- Practice overview

 Practice overview

-Tom is a contributor to Paul Reed KC’s Construction All Risks Insurance (Sweet & Maxwell) Construction Professional Indemnity Insurance (Sweet & Maxwell) and the loose-leaf Insurance Broking Practice and Law (Informa).
+Tom contributes to Paul Reed KC’s Construction All Risks Insurance (Sweet & Maxwell), Construction Professional Indemnity Insurance (Sweet & Maxwell), and the loose-leaf Insurance Broking Practice and Law (Informa).

 Areas of expertise